Blue Apron falls 9% on fourth day as a public company

 The company closed flat at $10.01 on Thursday and then went down on Friday.
 Shares were up slightly on the half-day Monday, but post-Fourth of July Wednesday was tough for Blue Apron.
 The market cap is now lower than $1.8 billion, a discount to the $2 billion private round that they fetched in 2015.

-Some investors are concerned that Amazon’s purchase of Whole Foods could create more competition for Blue Aprons, a field that’s already saturated.
+Some investors are concerned that Amazon’s purchase of Whole Foods could create more competition for Blue Apron, a field that’s already saturated.
 Others worry that Blue Apron is having a problem with customer retention.

 The current stock price is less relevant for employees and early investors who are often restricted by “lock-up” arrangements, where they can’t sell their shares for the first six months or even a year out.
 But public investors are watching the early days of Blue Apron to see whether the market has an appetite for it.